OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 We will not share information about you with outside parties except as described below or elsewhere in this Privacy Policy:

 *   With your consent
 *   With third party vendors, consultants and other service providers who need access to such information to carry out their work for us.
-This includes Onfido, the provider of our Identity Verification product.
+This includes Onfido, the provider of our Identity Verification product, as well as other third party vendors who assist us with fraud prevention and detection.
 *   With others who access or use our Services in accordance with the privacy settings you establish
 *   With search engines in order to index the content you provide as part of a discussion forum or public profile;
 *   With partners who run contests, special offers or other events or activities in connection with our Services;